microsoft/PowerPlatformConnectors/certified-connectors/USB4SAP/Readme.md

 ## Known Issues and Limitations
-REST API supports data limits as specified under REST API protocols Large datasets extraction may result in time outs as configured in the REST API systems
+REST API supports data limits as specified under REST API protocols Large datasets extraction may result in timeouts as configured in the REST API systems

 ## Deployment Instructions